-That was long before we learned that oral NSAIDs like celecoxib (Celebrex), diclofenac (Cataflam, Voltaren) naproxen (Naprosyn) and meloxicam (Mobic) could also cause heart attacks and strokes.
-In addition, there are now data to suggest that when you swallow NSAIDs you increase your risk of developing hypertension, irregular heart rhythms (atrial fibrillation or A-fib), dizziness, blood clots, fluid retention, heart failure, ringing in the ears, liver or kidney damage.
+We now know that oral NSAIDs like celecoxib (Celebrex), diclofenac (Cataflam, Voltaren) ibuprofen (Motrin), indomethacin (Indocin), naproxen (Naprosyn), meloxicam (Mobic) and piroxicam (Feldene) can cause heart attacks and strokes.
+In addition, there are data to suggest that when you swallow NSAIDs you increase your risk of developing hypertension, irregular heart rhythms (atrial fibrillation or A-fib), dizziness, blood clots, fluid retention, heart failure, ringing in the ears, liver or kidney damage.

-Many other countries permit the sale of topical NSAIDs like Voltaren Gel over the counter.
+Many other countries permitted the sale of topical NSAIDs like Voltaren Gel over the counter long before the FDA gave this formulation a green light.
 This reader would like to know if such products are safer than oral medicines:

 Q. Please clarify whether Voltaren Gel used topically on my knee or spine carries the same risk as NSAID pills.
 I use a fingertip-size portion on a knee and a fingernail-size portion on one irritated vertebra as needed.